 Engage Early and Act Quickly

 Identify investment targets early in their life cycle, long before they are investment-ready.
-It’s wise to engage quickly and begin building a relationship with the owners or management team before another investment firm does.
+Engaging quickly and building relationships with the owners or management team is wise before another investment firm does.
 By the time a target is ready to engage, you want to be their top choice as someone who has been with them along the way.
 They’ll see you as an interested party who cares about their business and is concerned about long-term health and growth and not just making a quick buck.

 Develop a Strong Brand Presence